Cold weather operations for paramotors

 (see this link for clothing tips)

-As the temperature drops, the oil in the gasoline gets thicker and does not pass as easily through filters and jets.
-It can become so bad that the engine will stall.
-Using 100% synthetic oil can help with this problem.
-Additionally, the air/fuel mixture will not vaporize enough in the crankcase to burn well in the cylinder.
-Heat is the only way to solve this problem and also prevent carburetor icing.
+As the temperature drops from 70F/22C, the oil in the gasoline gets thicker and does not pass as easily through filters and jets.
+Fuel starvation can become so bad that the engine may stall.
+Complicating things is that the air-fuel mixture may not vaporize enough in the crankcase to burn well in the cylinder causing a rich condition.
+This can help offset a lean condition because unburnt fuel is used to keep a two stroke engine from overheating.
+Depending on how cold it is, the air-fuel mixture can quickly get either too lean or too rich.

-Air temperature during a flight (photo below) was 28F/-2C with a 1/2 point spread between the temperature and the dewpoint.
+Air temperature during a flight (photo below) was 28F/-2C with a 0.5F spread between the temperature and the dewpoint.
 It took less than 5 minutes for the coating of ice to develop.
-I could not see the leading edge but I could see my risers and heated gloves begin to accumulate ice.
+I could not see the leading edge but I could see my risers and my heated gloves begin to accumulate ice.
 It was time to land quickly.

 As the cloud ceiling was about 300' AGL, getting down fast was easy.
 Despite all of the ice, the glider did not miss a beat as its overall shape did not change but it was rapidly getting heavier which could, in another 10 or 20 minutes, make the glider unsafe to fly.
 I have flown gliders that have gotten suddenly wet from a rain shower and the change in shape is apparent as evidenced by sluggish handling and increased stall speed.
 I was watching for this and sped up the glider (a reflex model), just to be safe.